REGISTRATION

 Camping areas will be set aside by each community on school grounds, county fairgrounds and/or city parks and are large enough to accommodate all registered riders.
 It’s possible that some communities will not have space available to accommodate all vehicles at the main tent campground, so support vehicles may be directed to a separate campground.

 Campgrounds must be quiet after 9 p.m.
 Late-night noisemakers will be asked to leave the campgrounds.
-Camping will be available in the ending town on the Friday night before the ride begins and on the Saturday night the ride ends.
-Camping also will be available in the starting host community the Friday and Saturday nights before RAGBRAI begins.
+Camping will be available in the ending town on the Friday night before the ride begins, and on the Saturday night when the ride ends.

 Daily wristbands may be purchased by completing the regular RAGBRAI entry form.
-Entry form, waiver and payment must be received by June 15 for daily riders.
+Entry form and payment must be received by May 15th for daily riders.

-Day riders are provided with use of RAGBRAI’s baggage service for the day of their wristband.
-However, baggage tags (and bike license plates) for daily riders are not numbered.
-Day riders who wish to use the baggage service, should write their wristband number(s) on the baggage tag.
+Day riders are provided with the use of RAGBRAI’s baggage service for the day of their wristband.
+However, baggage tags for daily riders are not numbered.
+Day riders who wish to use the baggage service should write their wristband number(s) on the baggage tag.
 Wristband numbers must be listed on the baggage tag for ALL days that they wish to use baggage service.
 You will have a different wristband number and color for each day.
-Day riders will NOT receive a bike band or a free patch certificate.
+Day riders will NOT receive a free patch certificate.

-Paramedic teams patrol the bicycle route and emergency medical treatment will be available in each campground.
-Four ambulances and paramedic teams patrol the route each day from 6 a.m. until 6 p.m.
+Medical teams (staff with paramedics and doctors) patrol the bicycle route and emergency medical treatment will be available in each campground.
+Four ambulances and two motorcycle first-responders are on the route each day from 6 a.m. until 6 p.m.

 The RAGBRAI Expo is the annual bicycle trade show that kicks off RAGBRAI featuring the newest and latest in bicycling and associated industries.
 The Expo takes place in the starting town on the Saturday afternoon before the ride begins.
 All RAGBRAI participants, friends, family and community residents are invited.
 It’s FREE for all to attend!